umesh936/puzzle/README.md

 # puzzle
-Repo is used to solve puzzle problem
+Repo is used to solve puzzle/ algo problem problem